Georgios11/Data-Structures-and-Algorithms/Big O Notation/README.md

 ### The Solution: Big O Notation

 Big O notation provides a standardized way to describe algorithm performance without relying on timing measurements.
 It focuses on the **worst-case scenario** and how the algorithm scales with input size.

+## Counting Operations

+- Rather than counting time, which is also variable, we count the _number_ of operations the computer has to perform